osposweb/osposweb.github.io/OSPOS-development-index.md

 ### 2 - How to start Development

-In order to start to develop first must understand how to use a git workflow, then how to work a server-client web software (take care of the request and response concepts) and read the specific [Development Environment documentation (click here)](OSPOS-Environment-Development) for.
+In order to start to develop first must understand how to use a git workflow, then how to work a server-client web software (take care of the request and response concepts) and read the specific [Development Environment documentation](OSPOS-Environment-Development) for.
+Please follow the next steps in short:

 So then you will need: